DIY ~Make Your Own Lip Balms~

 1 Tablespoon beeswax

-2 Tablespoons. coconut oil
+2 Tablespoons organic coconut oil

-2 Tablespoons. olive oil
+2 Tablespoons organic olive oil

 20 drops essential oil (I used lemon)